If you’ve ever thought about visiting Japan, you’re probably familiar with the advice that you should “go for cherry blossom season.”

 In terms of popularity and crowds, it’s comparable to Europe during summer vacation – so if you are averse to crowds, you may want to choose another time of year to visit.

 The last week of March and first two weeks of April are typically the busiest, with the first week or so of April being the most congested.
-Trains are packed to the brim, and popular temples and shrines overflowing (their parking lots at capacity with tour buses).
+Trains are packed to the brim, popular temples and shrines are overflowing (their parking lots at capacity with tour buses), and tickets to famous spots like the Ghibli Museum sell out well in advance.

 Apart from selling out in advance, the best hotels and ryokans typically charge some of the highest rates of the year.